Georgia Property Tax – What to Know

 Check the Department of Revenue website if you think you might qualify for one of these exemptions.

 You subtract your exemptions from your assessed value.
-Then you need to know your property tax rate.
+Then you need to know your effective property tax rate.

 Property Taxes in Georgia By County

-Property tax rates across the state vary significantly.
+The effective property tax rates across the state vary significantly.
 The lowest rates are in:

 - Towns County (0.45 percent)